znck/znck.dev/src/blog/articles/2019-comments-in-code/readme.md

   </figcaption>
 </figure>

 I hate dead-code comments; they are easy to add but difficult to remove.
-You always wonder, why did I comment this code?
+When you come back to dead-code comments, you always wonder, why did you comment this code in the first place?

-Please remove dead-code comments from vue, send a pull request to vue.
+Please remove dead-code comments from vue, send a pull request.

 ## Comment!
 Comment!
 Comment

-Comments are compelling tools in programming languages; Use them to complement your code, to answer questions which are unanswered by the code.
+Comments are compelling tools in programming languages.
+Use them to complement your code, to answer questions which are unanswered by the code.
 Do not use comments to create more questions.